Dhaval-sojitra147/VisionTalks/README.md

 ## Component Library

-AI-Talks includes a robust library of reusable components stored in the `/components` directory.
+VisionTalks includes a robust library of reusable components stored in the `/components` directory.
 These components are designed for modularity and efficiency.

 ### Example Usage